domRiddle/ASF/Configuration.md

 ***

+`IPCHost` - `string` type with default value of `127.0.0.1`.
+This is a host, also known as "bind address", used by **[IPC](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC)**.
+This property makes sense only when IPC is enabled.
+ASF by default listens only on `127.0.0.1` address to ensure that no other machine but your own can access it.
+This is a security measure, as accessing IPC interface can lead to attacker taking over your ASF process, which can have dramatic effects.
+However, if you know what you're doing, e.g. you will restrict access to IPC yourself, using something like `iptables` or another form of firewall, you may change this property (at your own risk) to something less restrictive, such as `0.0.0.0` which enables IPC on all network interfaces.
+Remember that this property should be properly configured for both `server` and `client` machines (if they're not the same).
+In addition to that, you can use a value of `null`, which will cause ASF to ask you about that property on each startup (which might be useful security measure if you don't want to expose IP of your server).
+Unless you have a **strong** reason to edit this property, you should keep it at default.

+***

+`IPCPort` - `ushort` type with default value of `1242`.
+This is the port on which **[IPC](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC)** is running by default.
+You may want to change it to any port you want, suggested ports are above `1024`, as ports `0-1024` typically require `root` privileges on Unix-like operating systems.
+Remember that this property should be the same on both `server` and `client` machines (if they're not the same).
+Unless you have a reason to edit this property, you should keep it at default.

+***

 `LoginLimiterDelay` - `byte` type with default value of `10`.
 Steam Network in general includes various rate-limiting of similar requests, therefore we must add some extra delay in order to avoid triggering that rate-limiting which would prevent us from interaction with the service.
 ASF will ensure that there will be at least `LoginLimiterDelay` seconds in between of two consecutive connection attempts.
 Default value of `10` was set based on connecting over 100 bot instances, and should satisfy most (if not all) of the users.
 You may however want to decrease it, or even change to `0` if you have very low amount of bots, so ASF will ignore the delay and connect to Steam much faster.
 Be warned though, as setting it too low while having too many bots **will** result in Steam temporarily banning your IP, and that will prevent you from logging in **at all**, with `InvalidPassword/RateLimitExceeded` error - and that also includes your normal Steam client, not only ASF.
 Unless you have a **strong** reason to edit this property, you should keep it at default.

 ***